-We have audited the accompanying financial statements of the governmental activities, major fund and discretely presented component unit of the Waukegan Public Library, a component unit of City of Waukegan, Illinois, as of and for the year ended April 30, 2009, which collectively comprise the Library's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities, the major fund and discretely presented component unit of the Waukegan Public Library, a component unit of City of Waukegan, Illinois, as of and for the year ended April 30, 2010, which collectively comprise the Library's basic financial statements as listed in the table of contents.
 These financial statements are the responsibility of Waukegan Public Library's management.
 Our responsibility is to express opinions on these financial statements based on our audit.

-We conducted our audit in accordance with auditing standards generally accepted in the United States of America.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards.
 Those standards require we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audit provides a reasonable basis for our opinions.